Malacath-92/Proxy-PDF-Maker/README.md

 #### Rendering Backend
 Choose here the backend for rendering the final output file. `LibHaru` and `PoDoFo` will render to a `.pdf` file, while `Png` will render to a set of png files. `Png` output is particularly useful when using the `Fit` paper size option, then using the result outputs for manually creating a print layout in another software.

+#### Image Format
+This determines whether images are encoded to `.png` or `.jpg` before writing them to the PDF.
+Use `Jpg` to reduce file size.

+#### Jpg Quality
+This lets you change the quality of jpg files embedded in the PDF.
+Lower numbers will reduce file size at the cost of image artifacts appearing.
+Even at `100` the file size will be significantly smaller than encoding to `.png` files.

 #### Allow Precropped
 In some cases you may find yourself having card images that don't have a bleed edge.
 In those cases, enable this option and place your images into the `images/cropped` folder.
 The program will automatically add a black bleed edge so that all features of the program work as intended.